Geometry-Complete Diffusion for 3D Molecule Generation and Optimization: Expanded Discussion of Diffusion

-where we inform our denoising model of the current time step by concatenating $t / T$ as an additional node feature and where we subtract the coordinate representation outputs of \textsc{GCPNet} from its coordinate representation inputs after subtracting from the coordinate representation outputs their collective center of gravity.
-With the parametrization in Eq. \ref{equation:noise_parametrization_outputs}, we have subsequently achieved rotation equivariance on $\hat{\mathbf{x}}_{i}$.
+where we inform the denoising model of the current time step by concatenating $t / T$ as an additional node feature and where we subtract the coordinate representation outputs of \textsc{GCPNet++} from its coordinate representation inputs after subtracting from the coordinate representation outputs their collective center of gravity.
+Lastly yet importantly, as a geometric GNN, \textsc{GCPNet++} can embed geometric vector features in addition to scalar features.
+Subsequently, from the noisy coordinates representation $\mathbf{z}_{t}^{(x)}$ we derive noisy sequential (node) orientation unit vectors and pairwise (edge) displacement unit vectors $\psi(\mathbf{z}_{t}^{(x)})$, respectively, and embed these features using \textsc{GCPNet++}'s vector feature channels for nodes and edges accordingly.
+With the parametrization in Eq. \ref{equation:noise_parametrization_outputs} of the main text, \textsc{GCDM} subsequently achieves rotation equivariance on $\hat{\mathbf{x}}_{i}$, thereby achieving a 3D translation and rotation-invariant marginal distribution $p(\mathbf{x})$ as described in Appendix \ref{section:appendix_diffusion_models_and_equivariance}.